turinglabsorg/Vuejs-Blockstack/README.md

 # vuejs-blockstack project

 > A Vue.js project with Blockstack integration.
-Added Routing, Axios and Bootstrap Too.
+Added Routing, Axios and Bootstrap too.
 Useful if you want to start a clean project with Blockstack and Vue.
 Forked by TuringLabs from PWA VueJS starter (thank you guys!)

 ## Build Setup